What is a paediatric nurse and their role and responsibilities?

 What is a paediatric nurse?

-A paediatric nurse, also known as a children’s nurse, is a qualified registered nurse that specialises in delivering care and support to younger clients and, in some circumstances, babies.
-Paediatric nurses will work collaboratively with their colleagues and involve the child’s family in the care decisions made to provide the best outcome for their child.
+Paediatric nurses have a range of responsibilities in their roles and will work collaboratively with their colleagues, involving the child’s family in the care decisions made to provide the best outcome for their child.

 • Managing infection prevention and control